 Paring down far-flung networks and centralizing services may seem an efficient accounting at the moment.
 Yet if it costs the nation citizen connectedness today and imposes a future capital replacement cost tomorrow, isn’t that really a false economy?
 Rather, if a network of connectedness exists out there now, why take it apart?
 Why dismantle something that connects people to their government, is in place now, and can serve the future?Would it not be better to rebuild and repurpose this network – or even expand or combine it with other government services, old and new – but at all costs, keeping it in place?
 Why not refurbish these places and bolster their networking capability by adding community services – from worker training counseling and housing assistance, to energy conservation outreach and computer training?
 Surely with all that the government is doing now – or should be doing – to help American communities and lift local economies, there ought to be a way to keep and revitalize today’s national network of local postal locations.

 Additional stories at this website on magazine history and magazine cover art include, for example: “FDR & Vanity Fair,” (cover art) “Murdoch’s NY Deals” (New York magazine history), “Remington’s West” and “Christy Mathewson” (John Hancock magazine ads), and “Rockwell & Race” (cover art).
 See also the “Politics & Culture” page for stories in that category.
-Thanks for visiting — and if you like what you see here, please consider making a donation to support this website.
+Thanks for visiting — and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. — Jack Doyle

 Date Posted: 29 September 2011